OpenSwitchNOS/openswitch-governance/doc/source/governance/contributor-onboarding.rst

 Contributing
 ------------

-Discussions around OpenHalon development are held in two places:
+Discussions around OpenSwitch development are held in two places:

-* The openhalon-dev mailing list.
+* The openswitch-dev mailing list.
-* The #openhalon channel on Freenode.
+* The #openswitch channel on Freenode.

-New contributors should be sure to subscribe to the mailing list and to add #openhalon to their IRC client.
+New contributors should be sure to subscribe to the mailing list and to add #openswitch to their IRC client.

 Licensing of Contributions
 --------------------------

-OpenHalon uses a combination of the standard Developer Certificate of Origin (DCO_) and a Contributor Licensing Agreement (CLA) for all contributions.
+OpenSwitch uses a combination of the standard Developer Certificate of Origin (DCO_) and a Contributor Licensing Agreement (CLA) for all contributions.
 The dual-stacked approach allows for the following: